-- 31 The Code of Conduct for Members and a protocol on Member / Officer relations are set out in the Constitution.
-A new version of the code of conduct for members was adopted by Council in May 2016.
-The Council also has a local protocol for the self-regulation of member conduct. - 32 The Standards Committee, which includes a majority of independent representatives, advises on and monitors the Members' Code of Conduct, the Protocol for Member/Officer Relations, and any other Codes relating to the conduct of Members. - 33 Public Service Ombudsman Wales Annual Report (2018/19) was presented to the Standards Committee in September 2019'
+- 32 The Code of Conduct for Members and a protocol on Member / Officer relations are set out in the Constitution, updated March 2021.
+The Council also has a local protocol for the self-regulation of member conduct. - 33 The Standards Committee, which includes a majority of independent representatives, advises on and monitors the Members' Code of Conduct, the Protocol for Member/Officer Relations, and any other Codes relating to the conduct of Members.
+Due to Covid -19 restrictions, The Standards Committee met once during 2020/21. - 34 Public Service Ombudsman Wales Annual Report (2019/20) was presented to Cabinet in November 2020.